 - Angel & Butterfly mix

 One of the best foods for butterfly fish is kelp fish food.
 Packed with all the natural nutrients they need when used as part of a balanced diet.
 We use Omega One Super Veggie Kelp available from Chewy.com.

 They will also eat marine flake and Saltwater pellet foods also but make sure you give them a varied diet and if you’re feeling generous you could even buy then a small soft coral to nip and enjoy.

-Breeding Raccoon Butterflyfish
+Breeding a Raccoon Butterflyfish

-To our Knowledge, this species has not been bred in captivity, maybe in a public aquarium or very specialist aquarium but certainly not in the average home fish tank.
+To my knowledge, this species has not been bred in captivity, maybe in a public aquarium or very specialist aquarium but certainly not in the average home fish tank.
 In the wild, these fish form pairs that scatter their eggs in open water where they are dispersed by the current of the ocean.
 The eggs are approximately 1 mm in size, and the embryos hatch approximately 30-35 hours after fertilization.
 The larvae subsequently spend about 40 days floating around in the plankton before settling into the reef.

 If you have bred these fish at home then please let us know.